LoetLuemmel/Bosch_BME680_Jetson/README.md

 <br>
 Real temperature ~23°C.<br>
 However, I was more interested in getting the I2C driver also runnig on a Jetson Xavier.<br>
-About temperature accuracy, I will worry later and remember a similar issue with BMP280 a while ago with ARM mbed and a Nixie (display tubes) circuit.
+About temperature accuracy, I will worry later and remember a similar issue with a BOSCH BMP280 a while ago with ARM mbed and a nice Nixie (display tubes) circuit. - No the Nixies were not too hot or close to the sensor.
+J

 How to compile
 ---